ANC, CRISS, Sheep Welfare — the grants most farmers forget to claim, and how AI finds them

 Q: If I'm already getting BISS, am I automatically getting CRISS?

 Q: I have some sheep but my main enterprise is suckler beef.
-Is the Sheep Welfare Scheme worth the paperwork?
+Are the sheep schemes worth the paperwork?

 Q: How do I find out which of my land parcels qualify for ANC?